vortex-es/vortex-es.github.io/_posts/2016-09-19-les-is-more.md

 Would you like to learn more?
 Contact us for an invitation to join the Vestas/Vortex LES launch lunch at WindEnergy Hamburg on September, 29th

+Have you already participated in our <a href=http://www.surveygizmo.com/s3/3027356/Vortex-LES-contest>contest</a>?